Dragon Quest (video game): Gameplay

 Dragon Warrior is a single-player role-playing video game.
 Years after its release, its gameplay mechanics have been described as simplistic and spartan.
 The player controls a young hero who sets out to defeat a being known as the Dragonlord.
 The player starts with a menu to begin a new quest, continue a previous quest, or change the speed in which messages appear on the screen.
 In the Japanese version, continuing a quest requires a password.
 In the North American Nintendo Entertainment System (NES) English version, the quest is saved onto the game cartridge's battery-backup (called an "Adventure Log" in the "Imperial Scrolls of Honor"), with options to delete or duplicate a saved quest.
-In a new quest, the player may give the hero any name which the game analyzes to determine the initial ability scores and their statistical growth over the course of the game.
+In a new quest, the player may give the hero any name; the game analyzes the name entered to determine the initial ability scores and their statistical growth over the course of the game.

 Dragon Warrior presents players with a clear objective from the start and uses a series of smaller scenarios to increase the hero's strength in order to achieve the objective.
 The game begins in King Lorik's chamber in Tantegel Castle, where the hero receives information about the Dragonlord, whom he must defeat, and the stolen Balls of Light, which he must retrieve.
 After receiving some items and gold, the hero sets out on his quest.
 Much of Dragon Warrior is spent talking to townspeople and gathering information from them that leads to additional places, events, and secrets.
 Towns contain shops that sell improved weapons and armor; general stores where the player may buy other goods; inns that allow the hero to recover his health and magic, and shops that offer keys for purchase.
 The player may sell items at half price to shops that provide weapons, armor, or general goods.
 The hero's status window is shown whenever he stops moving, displaying his current experience level (LV) and the number of hit points (HP), magic points (MP), gold (G), and experience points (E).